UK Economy: Productivity vs Growth

 considerably worse than for our erstwhile EU partners and the USA.
 Why is this

-important, and more to the point, how have we managed to fall behind in the first place ?
+important, and more to the point, how have we managed to fall so far behind in the first place ?

 First of all, let's take a look at what we mean by productivity.